 Scripture Reading: Psalms 111 - 113 …

-God's Word tells me that "in all things God works for the good of those who love Him, who have been called according to His purpose" (Romans 8:28).
+God's Word tells me, and all believers that "in all things God works for the good of those who love Him, who have been called according to His purpose" (Romans 8:28).
 In the end, everything will work out for my good, so if it looks right now as if something is NOT working out for my good, it must not be the end!!
-God is still working in the midst of my circumstances and yours and He has promised to be with those who trust in Him and who acknowledge Him as Lord.
-The writers of the Psalms continually point us to this truth because as we live in this world it can SEEM like evil wins, like those who do not know God prosper, and like those who seek the Lord face more trials and struggles than those who don't … so it seems.
+God is still working in the midst of my circumstances and yours and He has promised to be with those who trust in Him and who acknowledge Him as LORD.
+The writers of the Psalms continually point us to this truth because as we live in this world it can SEEM like evil wins, like those who do not know God prosper, and like those who are seeking the Lord, who are trying to obey His commands, trusting in Jesus Christ and living to serve Him ... it can SEEM like we face more trials and struggles than those who don't seek God or even believe in Him … so it seems.

 The writers of the Psalms felt the same things we feel as we live in the world today.
 Yet in their words we find strength to do what they did: turn to the Lord for strength, wisdom and courage to persevere, to endure, to press on.
 "I will extol the LORD with all my heart in the council of the upright and in the assembly" (111:1).
 How important it is to gather often with God's people, knowing that His Spirit unites our hearts and that we are stronger together than we are apart.
 "Great are the works of the LORD; they are pondered by all who delight in them" (111:2).
 Setting our minds on God AND on His deeds brings a peace of mind that cannot be found anywhere else.
 Then we can say, no matter what men may do, HE is good … ALL the time!!